 How do English language learners complete the questionnaire?

 At this time, the CHEQ is available in English only.
-Parent(s)/guardian(s) are notified of this in the CHEQ Parent Consent Letter.
-In addition to English, the Parent Consent Letter is available in Korean, Farsi, Punjabi and Simplified Chinese.
+Parent(s)/guardian(s) are notified of this in the CHEQ Parent/Guardian Consent Letter.
+In addition to English, the Parent/Guardian Consent Letter is available in Korean, Farsi, Punjabi and Chinese (Simplified).
 English language learners who think they may have difficulty understanding the questionnaire are encouraged to bring along a relative or friend who can support them.
-A trained school personnel is also present during the CHEQ Parent Meeting to assist parents as needed.
-Finally, there is a read aloud function for each question that parents may opt to use if they prefer to listen to, rather than read, the questions.
-Our ultimate goal is to make the CHEQ easily accessible to all and we are working towards making the CHEQ available in multiple languages.
+A trained CHEQ Leader is also present during the CHEQ Parent/Guardian Meeting to assist parents/guardians as needed.
+Finally, there is a read aloud function for each question that parents/guardians may opt to use if they prefer to listen to, rather than read, the questions.
+Our ultimate goal is to make the CHEQ easily accessible to all and we are working towards making the CHEQ available online in multiple languages.